paylike/sdk/README.md

 paylike.tokenize(selector, config, cb)
 ```

+A "card ID" is returned rather than a "transaction ID".

 ### Utilities

 To speed up your development we expose some of the utility functions we make